 c) for 3GPP access, non-3GPP access or both when the UE is registered in the same PLMN for both accesses.

 If the network de-registration is triggered due to network slice-specific authentication and authorization failure or revocation as specified in subclause 4.6.2.4, then the network shall set the 5GMM cause value to #62 "No network slices available" in the DEREGISTRATION REQUEST message.
-In addition, the AMF may include the rejected NSSAI IE in the DEREGISTRATION REQUEST message.
+In addition, if the UE supports extended rejected NSSAI, the AMF may include the Extended rejected NSSAI IE in the DEREGISTRATION REQUEST message; otherwise the AMF may include the rejected NSSAI IE in the DEREGISTRATION REQUEST message.

 The AMF shall trigger the SMF to release locally the PDU session(s) over the indicated access(es), if any, for the UE and enter state 5GMM-DEREGISTERED-INITIATED.